Three-dimensional topological orbital Hall effect caused by magnetic hopfions: Model and Methods

-The first term describes the kinetic energy of the conduction electrons via a hopping term.
+The first term describes the kinetic energy of the conduction electrons via hopping terms of the form $-t\exp[i\vec{k}\cdot(\vec{r}_i-\vec{r}_j)]$.
+Here, $\vec{k}$ is the wave vector and $\vec{r}_i-\vec{r}_j$ the hopping path.
 For the hopping amplitude we choose $t=1\,\mathrm{eV}$ and for the lattice constant $a=2.76\,\mathrm{\AA}$.
 We consider a three-dimensional cubic lattice.
 The second term describes the coupling of the conduction electrons with the magnetic texture $\{\vec{m}_i\}$ that is formed by energetically lower states; e.\,g. by $d$ electrons.
-The transport is determined by states in the vicinity of the Fermi energy.
-For simplicity, we assume $s$ electrons which has the advantage that spin-orbit coupling is zero, so that the pure topological influence of the magnetic texture on the Hall conductivities is calculated.
 Throughout this paper, we consider two cases: (i) the adiabatic limit where the conduction electrons' spins align almost perfectly with the texture (here $m=7t$), and the weak-coupling case, where spin parallel and antiparallel states are hybridized (here $m=2t$).

+Eq.~\eqref{eq:ham_the} is the so-called $sd$-Hamiltonian in which only $s$ electrons are considered explicitly and $d$ electrons enter only via their magnetic texture $\{\vec{m}_i\}$.
+This Hamiltonian is suitable for analyzing topological transport phenomena~\cite{ohgushi2000spin,hamamoto2015quantized,gobel2017THEskyrmion,yin2015topological,gobel2024topological} and has the advantage that spin-orbit coupling is zero, so that the pure topological influence of the magnetic texture on the Hall conductivities can be calculated.
+Note that spin-orbit coupling is not required for the emergence of a topological Hall effect, topological orbital Hall effect or topological spin Hall effect~\cite{gobel2024topological}.

-We diagonalize this so-called $sd$-Hamiltonian to determine its eigensystem.
-The eigenvalues $E_{\nu\vec{k}}$ constitute the band structure with band index $\nu$ and wave vector $\vec{k}$.
+We diagonalize the $sd$-Hamiltonian to numerically determine its eigensystem.
+The eigenvalues $E_{\nu\vec{k}}$ constitute the band structure with band index $\nu=1,...,2N$.
 From the eigenvectors $\ket{\nu\vec{k}}$ we calculate the Hall conductivities.
 The orbital Hall transport is quantified by the orbital Hall conductivity~\cite{pezo2022orbital}

 This equation assumes temperature $T=0$ and is a function of the Fermi energy $E_\mathrm{F}$.
 We integrate over the orbital Berry curvature